gpdowney/lightweightLSAT/pages/game/visualize.md

 Practice idea: Rapid Recognition
 {% endcapture %}
 {% capture details %}
-Try to recognize the type of all 4 games in a section as fast as possible (like 0:05 each).
+Try to recognize the family and/or type of all 4 games in a section as fast as possible (like 0:05 each).

 To review, actually play the games and see if your guesses were useful.
 {% endcapture %}